Measles explained: What’s behind the recent outbreaks?

 Where are measles outbreaks happening?

-But in our increasingly connected world, diseases can spread rapidly across borders and oceans.
+And in our increasingly connected world, diseases can spread rapidly across borders and oceans.
 The Center for Disease Control and Prevention partially attributes measles outbreaks in the United States to an increase in the number of unvaccinated travelers who come into contact with infected people abroad, contract the disease, and return home while still contagious.
 Most measles cases in the United Kingdom are attributed to travel in Europe, and have also been linked to music festivals and other large public events.

 What’s causing the outbreaks?